Roxzmm/Mctsboardgame/README.md

 # Mctsboardgame
 ## Introduction

-This is a unity implementation of a board game with some kinds of automatic players based on Monte Carlo Tree Search.
+This is a Unity implementation of a board game with some kinds of automatic players based on Monte Carlo Tree Search.

 ## Attention